 Sharing Cities aims to irreversibly change the way we think about the role of digital technology in our cities and to clarify how we all can benefit from and contribute to this transformation process.

-At three strategic locations – London, Lisbon and Milan – we will demonstrate the effectiveness of new technologies in improving urban mobility, increasing the energy efficiency of buildings and reducing carbon emissions.
+At three strategic locations – London, Lisbon and Milan – Sharing Cities demonstrates the effectiveness of new technologies in improving urban mobility, increasing the energy efficiency of buildings and reducing carbon emissions.

 Our vision is of a more agile and more collaborative smart cities market that dramatically increases the speed and scale at which we implement smart solutions across European cities.
 We aim to engage society in new ways to enable them to play an active role in the transformation of their communities.
 Together we will deliver more vibrant, liveable, economically active, and resource efficient cities.

-By sharing solutions, practices, experiences and results, and by improving the way we manage city data and infrastructure, we will co-create an improved living environment and at the same time reduce our energy costs.
+By sharing solutions, practices, experiences and results, and by improving the way city data and infrastructure is managed, Sharing Cities engages citizen in co-creating an improved living environment whilst reducing energy costs.

 |1.
 Aggregate demand and deploy smart city solutions|